avoneshen/Bridge-Calendar-App/README.md

 $heroku config:set BRIDGE_CALENDAR_ID=12345 CLIENT_EMAIL=67890 GC_PRIVATE_KEY=12345 MONGO_USER=joe: MONGO_PW=password123 MONGO_URL_SUFFIX=@blogs.mlab.com
 ```

+If using Heroku you will require the Node.js and Ruby buildpacks.

 I use the Heroku Scheduler to execute.
 Refer to executeApp.js for the process I schedule.
 If using Heroku, you can test with:

 ```